 Recently I wrote about As Told Ginger’s depression episode and the response was good and interesting across social media.
-And as alluded to in the end of that, today I thought we would look at one of the saddest and dare I say most cringe-inducing episodes…
+As alluded to at the end of that, today I thought we would look at one of the saddest and dare I say most cringe-inducing episodes…

 Episode 33: Family Therapy